 When did you decide to become a vet?

 I always wanted to be a veterinarian and had great exposure to different animals at a young age.
-I don’t think the way I cared for my hamster and turtles necessarily prepared me for veterinary medicine but.
+Although, I don’t think the way I cared for my hamster and turtles necessarily prepared me for veterinary medicine.

 Did you interview any vets before starting the application process?
 If so how did you approach them?